-"Tantæne animis cœleftibus iræ?"
+--- "Tantæne animis cœlestibus iræ?"

 I must however rescue the name of Haller as much as possible from this soul stain.
 On a careful enquiry among those who alone could satisfy me on the subject, I am inclined to think his powers of body and mind were so enseebled that he may be said to have been not himself at the time these letters were published, and probably never revised them.
-Else can
+Else can we suppose a character like his would so grofsly have violated, not only the confidence of friendship, but even the laws of paternal affection? for in that collection are letters of one of his fons, then no more, which no father ought to have made public.
+Perhaps the temptation of producing fuch testimonies of his own celebrity was, in the weakness of old age, tooflattering to that vanity from which Haller is acknowledged not to have been free.
+Neither was Linnaus himfelf without his thare of it; and if vanity were never found but with fuch pretenfions, who would not almost forget that it were a weakness?

 I cannot attempt to enumerate all the works of Haller, much less to display their merits.
-His history of the Switzerland plants is one of the most excellent and complete Floras the world ever saw, and is only deprived of the general applause it deserves, by the author's unconquerable dislike to the Linnæan classification and nomenclature, by which his work is rendered extremely unsit for common use.

-His Physiology, Bibliotheca Anatomica and Bibliotheca Botanica, are among the most stupendous monuments of human knowledge as well as of human labour.
+His history of the Switzerland plants is one of the most excellent and complete Floras the world ever faw, and is only deprived of the general applause it deferves, by the author's unconquerable diflike to the Linnæan classification and nomenclature, by which his work is rendered extremely unfit for common use.
+His His Physiology, Bibliotheca Anatomica and Bibliotheca Botanica, are among the most stupendous monuments of human know-ledge as well as of human labour.
 They defy imitation, and strike criticism dumb.

-Another diftinguished name also claims our attention, that of Reaumur.
+Another distinguished name also claims our attention, that of Reaumur.
 I know none more worthy to stand next to Haller.
 Besides the various discoveries of this great French naturalist which were of immediate use in improving the arts and manufactures of his own country, the philosophical world at large will ever be indebted to him for his investigations of some of the most intricate parts of natural history.
-His experiments on digestion, on the fructification of marine plants and on corals, are all celebrated, although with respect to the latter he was mistaken in denying their animal nature; but his immortal work is his "Mémoires pour servir à l'Histoire des Insectes," in 6 volumes, quarto; and he has published a variety of detached pieces relating to the same subject.
+His experiments on digestion, on the fructification of marine plants and on corals, are all celebrated, although with respect to the latter he was mistaken in denying their animal nature; but his immortal work is his "Mémoires pour servir à l'Histoire des Infectes," in 6 volumes, quarto; and he has published a variety of detached pieces relating to the same subject.